holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 As described above the curriculum contains all things about “programming, client services, collaboration, leadership, and communication skills”.
 The curriculum itself is way more detailed than this and contains the topics in detail, (chapters of) books to read, blog posts, tasks to solve and so on.

-One thing I saw that everyone at 8th Light has as part of their apprenticeship is to learn the editor vi and the terminal manager tmux.
-Other tools are allowed to use too, but as one part of the curriculum those two tools are required to learn.
+One thing I saw that many at 8th Light have as part of their apprenticeship is to learn the editor vi and the terminal manager tmux.
+We saw also mamny other tools being used.
 Another topic that appears in the curriculum is Test Driven Development.
 I remember Mollie saying that the “disciplined TDD” was one of the most important things she had learned in her apprenticeship.
 On [her blog][tests-that-test-you] Katerina writes about about testing on the third day of her apprenticeship.
 This makes obvious that testing is not added into the game at some later stage to validate something that was implemented.
 It is an essential part, a building block of an apprenticeship.
 I heard very often that the book [TDD by Example] was mentioned and is part of an apprenticeship.

 Another part of the curriculum is to learn the SOLID principles, open-close principle, the four rules of simple design, refactoring, coupling and cohesion (using the two chapters of the book “Structured Design”) and doing lots of Katas.
 The most famous kata everyone in 8th Light does is Tic Tac Toe.
 But besides that I saw the bowling kata, roman numerals and gilded rose.
 So there is a lot of practicing going on.